 How to Fix It

 You can tell if your apple tree has poor soil aeration if the soil is holding too much water.
-To check if your soil is well-draining, simply dig a 1-foot by 1-foot hole outside of the drip line of your apple tree, fill it with water, and wait 1 hour.
-If the hole is still holding water, the soil should be amended with sand or compost.
+To check if your soil is well-draining, simply dig a 1-foot by 1-foot hole outside of the drip-line of your apple tree and fill it with water.

 Compost and sand are more porous, and over time, will be naturally worked into the soil—breaking up the clumps.
 This is especially useful if you have heavy clay soil.

 On the other hand, if you find that you need to urgently fix your apple tree’s soil, transplanting it or repotting it will help.
 For example, when my potted Kaffir lime tree had poor drainage and developed root rot, repotting it with fresh soil saved it.

 However, know that transplanting or repotting the apple tree can create transplant shock and stress the tree even more.
 So, try to only do it as a last resort.

 A Lack of Nutrients

 Apple trees get can red leaves from a lack of nutrients—especially nitrogen.
 Typically, apple trees prefer a balanced NPK (nitrogen, phosphorus, and potassium), but there are times when it needs a different ratio.
 For example, younger apple trees can benefit from more nitrogen, while mature apple trees can use less.

 Normally, younger apple trees are more focused on foliage growth over fruiting.
 The opposite is true of mature apple trees.
 Since nitrogen is a primary nutrient in branch and leaf growth, young apple trees could benefit from more nitrogen.